-With influenza circulating in the community alongside COVID-19 it is important to protect our most vulnerable, including residents of residential aged care facilities (RACF).
+COVID-19 and influenza continue to co-circulate in the community.
+It is important to protect those at higher risk of severe disease, including residents of residential aged care facilities (RACFs).

-The administration of antiviral treatment soon after symptom onset for people with COVID-19 or influenza can reduce disease severity.
-Additionally, the administration of influenza antivirals to residents of RACF after exposure improves clinical outcomes and assists in controlling the outbreak.
+The administration of antiviral medicine soon after symptom onset for people with COVID-19 or influenza can reduce disease severity.

-This information has been developed to assist GPs, residents and their families to make informed decisions regarding the use of antiviral medicines:
+These resources have been developed to guide discussions between residents and their families with their GP regarding the use of antiviral medicines:

 For additional information on holding antivirals at residential facilities, see the Requirements for residential care facilities (RCFs) under the NSW Poisons and Therapeutic Goods Legislation.